 Advanced Manufacturing Applications

 Advanced Manufacturing is a year-long, 2.5-hours-per-day class where students learn a wide range of manufacturing skills in a businesslike environment.
-Through hands-on practice, students learn industrial safety practices, customer-focused design, precision measurement, sheet metal fabrication, welding fabrication, 3D printing, laser cutting/engraving, and manual machining.
+Through hands-on practice students learn industrial safety practices, customer-focused design, precision measurement, sheet metal fabrication, welding fabrication, 3D printing, laser cutting/engraving, and manual machining.
 Students plan their day-to-day task list, maintain shop equipment, collaborate on major fabrication projects, and use LEAN to improve efficiency.
-Graduates have earned industry certifications in CAD, safety, and college credit in print reading.
-Graduates of the program have launched successful manufacturing careers and apprenticeships and excelled in post-secondary engineering and technical education.
+They can earn industry certifications in CAD, safety, and college credit in print reading.
+Students have the opportunity to participate in Machinist Internships, Youth Apprenticeships, and Work Based Learning.
+Graduates of the program have launched successful trade/manufacturing careers, apprenticeships and brought unique capabilities/skills into post secondary engineering and technical education.

-- Learn and practice metal fabrication skills including layout, welding, machining, aircraft riveting, and sheet metal fabrication.
+- Learn and practice metal fabrication skills including layout, welding, machining (manual and CNC), aircraft riveting, and sheet metal fabrication

 - Learn prototyping theory and processes including laser cutting/engraving, 3D printing, and “lash-quick-prototyping”

-- Fabricate choice projects in welding, machining, and prototyping technologies
+- Fabricate student choice projects in welding, machining, and prototyping technologies

 - Create and read production prints and drawings